 Before the land was lifted up at the Coming of Jesus, the water flowed freely from Lake Erie into ancient Lake Tonawanda [Sea that Divided the Land & Sea South] via Tonawanda Creek.
-Even today, part of Tonawanda Creek is being used to flow water inland from Lake Erie into the Erie Canal, otherwise it flows into Lake.
+Even today, part of Tonawanda Creek is being used to flow water inland from Lake Erie into the Erie Canal, otherwise it flows into the Niagara River.

 At that time, Lake Tonawanda (Sea South/Sea that Divides the Land & the Sea East – like the number “7”) was draining south on its east side by Batavia and it was that southward flow which was the Sea East.